origama/fhir-datasource/README.md

 - Text field: `subject.reference`
 - Value field: `id`

+### Time range filtering

+When the dashboard time range is set, queries for resources that define a date parameter are automatically constrained using that field.
+Observations and MedicationAdministrations are filtered using the `date` search parameter, while Conditions use `onset-date`.
+Resources without an appropriate date field, such as `Patient`, are not time restricted.

 ### Legend formatting

 The query editor exposes a **Legend** field for custom series names.
 The value may contain one or more `{{ }}` placeholders referencing fields of the returned resource.
 Each placeholder is replaced using a JSON path lookup against the series payload.